PranavaSinghal/TSS-Controls/Week1.md

 **Sensors** — The part of the control system that takes an observation/measurement of the state completely or partially.
 The sensor observation is generally represented by 𝑦.

+## Types of control systems

+**Open Loop control systems**
+Applying control commands without taking any measurements of the output **Closed Loop control systems/ Feedback control systems** Applying control commands based on the measurements of the output with the help of a controller **Advantages of Closed Loop control** -
+* Greater resistance to noise/bias/disturbances to the system
+*	Efficient energy consumption
+*	Alter the dynamic properties of the overall system

+To know more about control systems, check out the following-